 Lula Cafe isn’t a vegetarian restaurant, but with dishes like a tofu-veggie scramble with ginger-miso sauce and a grain bowl with hazelnut vinaigrette, Jason Hammel’s menu appeals to vegetarian diners.
 Breakfast and brunch are available daily (except Tuesday), which means if you’re an ambitious Logan Square–ite, you can pop in for coffee and a fan-favorite burrito before work.
 On weekends you’ll likely wait (Lula doesn't take brunch reservations), but the house-made pastries, gingerbread French toast and a gin Bloody Mary are worth the trouble.

-A weekend afternoon in Pilsen is best started with a visit to Michelin-starred Dusek's.
-(Don't let the prestige fool you—this Pilsen eatery is as humble as they get.)
-For brunch, there's a lot too choose from: Ricotta beignets or a sticky bun?
-Brioche French toast or fried chicken and waffles?
+A weekend afternoon in Pilsen is best kickstarted with a visit to Michelin-starred Dusek's.
+(Don't let the prestige fool you—this Pilsen eatery is as humble as they come.)
+For brunch, there's a lot to choose from: Ricotta beignets or a sticky bun?
+Heirloom tomato quiche or hot chicken and waffles?
 A juicy Lucy burger or the Thai sausage sandwich?
 Take a deep breath and mull it over with a Beermosa in hand.

 When calories don't count (every Sunday), book it to Bridgeport for hearty English-influenced eats at Pleasant House Pub.
 Craving something savory?
-Opt for the Royal Breakfast Butty, house-cured pork belly topped with a sunny-side up egg, cheddar, arugula and special sauce on a brioche bun.
-Or cure your sweet tooth with the vanilla bread pudding French toast, which is soaked in custard and adorned with seasonal fruit, maple syrup and chantilly cream.
+Opt for the Royal English Breakfast, a fried egg, sausage, black pudding, baked beans, grilled tomato, roasted mushrooms and toast.
+Or cure your sweet tooth with the challah French toast, which is soaked in custard and adorned with seasonal fruit, maple syrup and chantilly cream.